d0ntdeleteme/liquorice-1/README.md

 ### Partials

-There are a few partials that is of great interest to override
+There are a few partials available to override

 #### author